 February 18, 2021, 4 -5 p.m.

 What happens when insurers gain better information about the riskiness of their customers?
 The question is of tremendous importance as new techologies allow insurers to monitor customers' behavior and use that information to price their product.
 But little is known about the equilibrium effects of this kind of information--how is it priced, who agrees to provide it, what effect it has on competition among insurers, and how it affects overall welfare.
 This talk offers an empirical perspective on these issues.
 Watch the video.

 Florida has recently passed legislation that bars life (and long-term care and disability) insurers from using genetic information in underwriting.
 This talk explores the intracacies of the legislation and discusses how effective it is likely to be.
 Watch the video.

 |How Private Insurers Regulate Public Police

 March 11, 2021, 4 -5 p.m.

 John Rappaport, University of Chicago Law School

 Can insurance can be used to regulate police misconduct?
 How effective has it been in doing so, and why might it be an effective option going forward?
 This talk addresses these and related issues at the intersection of insurance and civil rights.
+Watch the video.